lopopolo/punchtop/cast-client/README.md

 JSON payloads for the media and receiver channels are identified by a unique request ID.
 The `0` request ID is reserved for "spontaneous" messages from the device.
+Request IDs may not be reused and should monotonically increase.
 When a payload generates a response from the receiver, the same request ID will be echoed back in the response.

 #### connection